-For the first time, we have evidence of the shocking conditions on-board live animal export ships leaving from Australia.
+In 2018, for the first time, the Australian public saw evidence of the shocking conditions on-board live animal export ships leaving from our country.

 This evidence – provided by a concerned whistle-blower working on the vessel and aired on 60 Minutes – shows the horrific cruelty on board standard long-haul live export voyages.
 Animals are subjected to overcrowding, extreme temperatures and lack of veterinary attention for weeks on end – all of which are the norm in the live export trade.

 Sadly, we can confirm at least two of the five journeys recorded included sheep from South Australia.
 Now we need action.

 The reality of what our South Australian sheep endure during three to four weeks at sea

 If you haven’t already seen it, you can watch the 60 Minutes story here.
 Or, if you can bear it, we’ve made the longer and more graphic footage captured available in the video below (courtesy of Animals Australia) – but please be warned, it is highly distressing.

 Live exporters have deceived everyone – farmers, governments and our community – for far too long.
 Enough is enough.
 There can be no more excuses or promises to do better.

 Right now, you can take action to help.
 You don’t even need to watch the footage, if you can’t bear it.